 Is scotch better than bourbon?

-When it comes to deciding on whether you should choose bourbon or scotch whiskey or which one is better, there really is no simple answer to that question.
+When it comes to deciding on whether you should choose bourbon or scotch whisky or which one is better, there really is no simple answer to that question.

-Both bourbon and scotch whiskey offer varying tastes, flavors, and variety in terms of how they’re produced and these factors will play a key role in helping you choose the right bourbon or scotch whiskey type for your next event or outing.
+Both bourbon and scotch whisky offer varying tastes, flavors, and variety in terms of how they’re produced and these factors will play a key role in helping you choose the right bourbon or scotch whisky type for your next event or outing.

-Single malt scotch whiskey is mostly known for its peaty flavor and robust taste profile and many people prefer scotch over bourbon.
+Single malt scotch whisky is mostly known for its peaty flavor and robust taste profile and many people prefer scotch over bourbon.

-The grains and barley used in the manufacturing process of scotch whiskey are tightly controlled giving it a much more smooth and consistent taste when compared to bourbon.
+The grains and barley used in the manufacturing process of scotch whisky are tightly controlled giving it a much more smooth and consistent taste when compared to bourbon.